 Where do old park benches go when they get replaced by updated models?
 This homeowner in Santa Monica, California, found a spot in her front garden that blended in with the landscape and provides a quick resting place while working on the vegetables and other front-yard crops.
 For those who know what they are looking at, the bench is a nostalgic reminder of the past.Continue to 2 of 15 below.

 In a large formal garden, an elegant bench with matching tables nestles into the perfectly manicured shrubs.
 A teal bench cushion complements, rather than competes, with the nearby greenery, and makes a beautiful place to sit, enjoy tea, visitors, and the pond that is in front of it.Continue to 3 of 15 below.

 03 of 15

 Arbor and Bench

-An arbor-covered bench can be tucked in a corner, used as a way to delineate or divide parts of a yard or as a focal point and place to rest near a pool or on a deck.
-Soften it by planting vines nearby or in containers—climbing roses would be pretty and also add a sweet scent to whoever is sitting on the bench.Continue to 5 of 16 below.
+An arbor-covered bench can be tucked in a corner, used as a way to delineate or divide parts of a yard, or as a focal point and place to rest near a pool or on a deck.
+Soften it by planting vines nearby or in containers—climbing roses would be pretty and also add a sweet scent to whoever is sitting on the bench.Continue to 4 of 15 below.

-In lieu of a water-guzzling lawn, people who still need to have a touch of green grass can get their fix, and sit on it, too.
+Instead of a water-guzzling lawn, people who still need to have a touch of green grass can get their fix, and sit on it, too.
 While this isn't exactly the type of bench that invites you to sit for hours, it makes a fine conversation piece, focal point and adds a touch of fun to a landscape.
-It might not be comfortable for swimsuit-wearing guests, however—grass has a reputation for being itchy on bare skin.Continue to 8 of 16 below.
+It might not be comfortable for swimsuit-wearing guests, however, since grass has a reputation for being itchy on bare skin.Continue to 7 of 15 below.